 Mortgage Prepayment and Path-Dependent Effects of Monetary Policy (with David Berger, Konstantin Milbradt and Fabrice Tourre; updated October 2020).
-Revise and Resubmit at American Economic Review
+Conditionally Accepted (pending data editor review) at American Economic Review

 Fixed rate mortgages lead to path-dependent consequences of monetary policy and likely headwinds for potential stimulus over the next several years